BikerSam86/phi-field_correction/Supporting_Info.md

 Our framework rests on four fundamental principles:

 1. **Phase Primacy**: Reality consists of a one-dimensional phase manifold M with topology S¹
-2. **Zero Diameter**: All particles are pure phase oscillations with no spatial extent
+2. **Dimensional Waveforms**: All dimensions emerge as oscillatory modes of the phase field
-3. **Emergent Dimensions**: 3D space arises from topological resonance of phase modes
+3. **Zero Diameter**: All particles are pure phase oscillations with no spatial extent
 4. **Phase Duality**: Matter (φ > 0) and antimatter (φ < 0) are phase conjugates

 ### 1.3 The Vacuum Datum